 Eating Disorders and Substance Use

-Eating disorder behaviors and substance use frequently occur together.
-This is because both types of behaviors serve the same function of managing distress by numbing, avoiding or changing difficult emotions.
+Eating disorders and substance use frequently occur together.
+This is because both types of symptoms serve the same function of managing distress by numbing, avoiding or changing difficult emotions.
 The effects of mind/mood altering substances make the recovery process from an eating disorder even more difficult—but not impossible.
 It is important to address both issues simultaneously.

 Renfrew employs a staged treatment approach, designed to meet each patient at their specific level of readiness to change.
 This prepares individuals to take the necessary steps toward recovery.